alexwhoover/database_server/README.md

 Table filtered = raw.filter(predicate);
 ```

 The upside of this architecture is that adding a new statement type is pretty mechanical: add a `Stmt` subclass, add an overload to `StmtVisitor`, implement it in `ExecuteStmtVisitor`.
-The parser and expression layers don't need to change.

 ---

 ## Engineering Challenges

-### From a Generic Tree to a Typed Hierarchy
+### Generic Tree to a Typed Hierarchy

 The initial design used a generic `Branch`/`Leaf` tree - a natural first approach that mirrors the recursive structure of a grammar.
 Every node was the same type, with children stored in untyped lists.
 This was quick to get working, but it became painful in the execution layer: every handler had to cast, inspect string tags, and manually check child counts, with no compile-time guarantee that a node was well-formed.

 The real issue was that `Branch`/`Leaf` conflated two structurally different things: **statements** (which describe a specific command and carry named, typed fields) and **expressions** (which form a recursive predicate tree).
-A `SELECT` node and a `WHERE` subtree have nothing in common structurally, but both were shoehorned into the same representation.
+A `SELECT` node and a `WHERE` subtree have nothing in common structurally, but both were put into the same representation.

 The fix was to split them into two dedicated hierarchies: